DISCLAIMER

 NOTE: If you are familiar with wiring and just want to skip to the schematics, please click this link to be taken to them: 2-1 Switch Wiring Schematics

-A quick note before we go into the wiring section.
-Please do not try installing this device if you are unsure of how electrical circuits operate within your home.
-As exciting as it is to have a smart switch installed, it can be dangerous and even life-threatening if you do not install this correctly.
+If you are unsure how electrical circuits work, please do not try installing this device.
+As exciting as it is to have a smart switch installed, it can be dangerous and even life-threatening if you do not install it correctly.
+Improper installation will void the product’s warranty.

-Please read through the warnings in the next section before installing your switch.
+Please read through the warning and vocabulary sections below before installing your switch.
 We can’t stress enough how dangerous installation can be if you don’t know what you’re doing.

 Warnings